Theranos founder Elizabeth Holmes faces fraud charges in court

 RELATED: When Theranos' remarkable blood-test claims began to unravel

-In June a federal judge in San Jose set a trila day for August 4, 2020 for Holmes and Balwani.
+In June a federal judge in San Jose set a trial day for August 4, 2020 for Holmes and Balwani.
 The trial is expected to last for three months.

 Theranos founder Elizabeth Holmes faces fraud charges in court